 - Dinuba High School

 - Vine Street School

 Exeter Unified School District:

 Athletic Drug Testing

 Recovery Resources started providing athletics drug testing to Visalia Unified in 2000.
-Although we are not a testing facility, we were approached by head of school nursing to consider taking on this task.
-After doing the research we felt that this might uncover substance use issues that may be hiding under the surface, so we took on the challenge.
-We started with the four comprehensive high schools in Visalia Unified and today we have an athletic alcohol and drug testing program that incorporates counseling services to nine high schools and one middle school.
-This program is a highly confidential program.
-Only the designated school site administrator is allowed to have access to the random testing list and the results of the tests.
-The only time the athletic director is notified is if the student continues to test positive or is not participating in the services offered and therefore has to be removed from roster.
+Although they are not a testing facility, they were approached by the head of school nursing to consider taking on this task.
+After doing the research they felt that this might uncover substance use issues that may be hiding under the surface, so they took on the challenge.

 If you are interested in having services in your school district contact our office for additional information.

 Recovery Resources is not a testing agency.
 We test clients only in conjunction with assessments or treatment as a therapeutic tool.

 Recovery Resources can administer alcohol and drug tests in conjunction with assessments.
 Staff members are certified and/or licensed to complete assessments and make treatment recommendations.

 In many cases residential treatment is needed for adolescents because of the social pressures.
 If there is a need for residential treatment Recovery Resources will be able to provide referral sources.